Viddett/ArnLib/doc/Description.md

 and slots.
 Typically ArnBasicItem is used when no signal is needed, i.e only using direct access with setValue and toXXX methods.
-If you need a lot of ArnBasicItems and memory foot print (or speed) is important, You can consider to use ArnBasicItem with ArnEvents even if it will be harder to code.
+If you need a lot of ArnBasicItems and memory foot print (or speed) is important, You can consider using ArnBasicItem with ArnEvents, however the code might become more complex.

-You can expect ArnBasicItem to be lees than a third of the size of an ArnItem.
+You can expect ArnBasicItem to be less than a third of the size of an ArnItem.
 Tests has shown ArnBasicItem to take half the time assigning an integer, compared to ArnItem.
 <Br><Br>